RoshiniDevasani/smithwaterman/README.md

 **Writing Code:**

 Double-click on the newly created file within the Solution Explorer to open it in the editor.
-Write or paste your C++ code implementing the Smith algorithm or any other desired functionality into this file.
+Write or paste your C++ code implementing the Smith Waterman and Needleman Wunsch algorithm or any other desired functionality into this file.

-This code includes a basic Smith algorithm (smithAlgorithm) and a main function that reads command-line arguments for three PDB file names and calls the smithAlgorithm function with these file names.
+This code includes a basic Smith Waterman and Needleman Wunsch algorithm and a main function that reads command-line arguments for three PDB file names and calls the Smith Waterman and Needleman Wunsch algorithm function with these file names.

-Customize the smithAlgorithm function according to your comparison logic based on the Smith algorithm.
+Customize the Smith Waterman and Needleman Wunsch algorithm function according to your comparison logic based on the Smith Waterman and Needleman Wunsch algorithm.

 **Output**
 The program will output the comparison results: